Araneta City: Gateway Mall

+In September 2023, the Gateway Mall completed and unveiled its 8-storey expansion project known as the Gateway Mall 2, and has 200000 m2 of total floor area.
+The expansion also features roughly 400 retail shops, 100 restaurants, a modernized Shopwise Supermarket, an activity area atrium with the Quantum Skyview LED installation, a "Tropical themed" Lagoon Restaurant Collection, the "Palenque" food alley, a 18-cinema cineplex, the "Asian Village" food hall, a K-Pop and P-Pop themed Cafe, a bowling center, a culinary dining hall, a sensory garden, and a "Mitre" inspired 1,000-seater Sagrada Familia Church.

 Ali Mall

-The Ali Mall is a 4-storey mall located within the corner lot of P. Tuazon Boulevard, and General Romulo Avenue, Ali Mall served as the first integrated mall in the country, following its opening in 1976.
+The Ali Mall is a four-storey mall located within the corner lot of P. Tuazon Boulevard, and General Romulo Avenue, Ali Mall served as the first integrated mall in the country, following its opening in 1976.
 Named after Muhammad Ali in the aftermath of his fight against Joe Frazier in the Thrilla in Manila, held at the Araneta Coliseum.
 The mall has 64,500 sqm of floor area and is occupied by local shops, restaurants, and government facilities.

 Farmers Plaza

 The Farmers Plaza is a 5-storey mall located along EDSA.
 Completed in 1969, the mall served as the first mall in the country and formerly house the Farmers Market until 1976.
 The mall has a total floor area of 60,400 sqm and is occupied by various merchandise, electronics, clothing and lifestyle stores, and a Bazaar, known as the Farmers Plaza Bazaar at the topmost floor.